typestream/typestream/README.md

 For example, send message from Unity to web server or an other instance of Unity.

+# Installation

+You can install it with nuget:

+    Install-Package TypeStream
+    Install-Package TypeStream.Json // for JSON support
+    Install-Package TypeStream.MessagePack // for MessagePack support

+# Examples

 Client example

     var stream = new TypeStream.TypeStream(networkStream, networkStream, new JsonFormatter(), new ByNameIdResolver());